Snawoot/httpierce/README.md

 # httpierce

-Experimental shadowsocks plugin for passing some mobile ISP captive portal.
+Experimental shadowsocks plugin purposed to bypass captive portals of some mobile ISPs.

 Work in progress.